,br>

 CONSTANTINE: I repeat, sir.
 It's my right to have a trial.

 COLONEL: All right, Constantine.
 We'll give you five minutes.
-Talk!

 CONSTANTINE: Thank you, sir.
 (PAUSES FOR A SHAGGY DOG STORY)